Conflux-Chain/web3pay-contract/docs/AppConfig.md

 ## `AppConfig`

-Configuration functions for an App
+Configuration functions for an App.